-Caroline has more than 30 years’ experience in commercial disputes including as Queens’ Counsel for 12 years, as a nationally accredited mediator and as an arbitrator.
+Caroline has more than 30 years’ experience in commercial disputes including as Queens’ Counsel for 13 years, as a nationally accredited mediator and as an international arbitrator.
 She has practised in Australia, New York and London and is admitted in all three jurisdictions.
 She was appointed Queens Counsel in 2008.

 Caroline maintains chambers at Owen Dixon Chambers West in Melbourne, Australia, and at 4-5 Gray’s Inn Square, London.
 She practices in a broad range of commercial law, insurance law, construction, energy and intellectual property disputes.